by-jp/www.byjp.me/content/notes/twitter/866365488531681280/index.md

 - imported
 - from-twitter
 ---
-What happens when you try and relax: an article on why cryptocurrencies are the future of commerce and government 😳 [https://medium.com/@jphastings/why-you-should-pay-attention-to-ethereum-96766a2c89a4](https://medium.com/@jphastings/why-you-should-pay-attention-to-ethereum-96766a2c89a4)
+What happens when you try and relax: an article on why cryptocurrencies are the future of commerce and government 😳 [Why you should pay attention to Ethertheum](/posts/pay-attention-to-ethereum)